bond005/smart_chunker/README.md

 Breaking Changes
 -------

+**Breaking changes in version 0.0.3**
+- The chunking process has been optimized by placing the call to the reranker outside the recursive portion of the process.

 **Breaking changes in version 0.0.2**
 - The boundaries of chunks can now overlap by one sentence.
 This behavior of the chunker can reduce the significance of possible text segmentation errors.